alexjlockwood/AndroidDesignPatterns/_posts/2016-08-07-colors-drawables-theme-attributes.md

 pretty much the exact same problem as the `Resources#getColor(int)` and `Resources#getColorStateList(int)` methods discussed above.
-As a result, theme attributes in drawable XML files will not resolve properly prior to API 21, so if you your app supports pre-Lollipop devices, either avoid theme attributes entirely or resolve them in your Java code and construct the `Drawable` programatically instead.
+As a result, theme attributes in drawable XML files will not resolve properly prior to API 21, so if your app supports pre-Lollipop devices, either avoid theme attributes entirely or resolve them in your Java code and construct the `Drawable` programatically instead.